Celebrity’s Passing Highlights the Need for Estate Planning

 - Name beneficiaries for your assets, bank accounts, and life insurance policies;

 - Have your lawyer draft a durable Power of Attorney, naming someone to manage your affairs in the event you become incapacitated;

 - Appoint a health care proxy and use health care directive to dictate the types of care you want to receive if you are unable to communicate your own wishes.

 Let Us Assist You

 At Cavallo & Cavallo, our experienced New York estate attorneys provide professional, effective legal representation to insure your assets are protected and that your loved ones are provided for.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.